 Bill authored a book entitled Journey of Hope…From Violence to Healing, which details the May 14, 1985 murder of his grandmother Ruth Elizabeth Pelke, a Bible teacher, by four teenage girls.
 Paula Cooper who was deemed to be the ringleader was sentenced to die in the electric chair by the state of Indiana.
 She was fifteen years old at the time of the murder.
 Bill originally supported the sentence of death for Cooper, but went through a spiritual transformation in 1986 after praying for love and compassion for Paula Cooper and her family.
 He became involved with an international crusade on Paula’s behalf and in 1989 her sentenced was commuted to sixty years in prison.
-Bill, a retired steelworker, has dedicated his life to working for abolition of the death penalty.
+Bill, a retired steelworker, has dedicated his life to working for abolition of the death penalty, since many cases were wrongfully convicted and that’s how many people decide to get a wrongful death attorney New York to review these cases.
 He has shared his story of love and compassion and the healing power of forgiveness thousands of times in more than forty states and fifteen countries with the Journey.

 Ami Lyn White, Murder Victim Family Member